isabella232/Specs-18/EnvironmentTemplates/index.md

 ![Add Environment Template to Lifecycle Phase](ui-mocks/LifecyclePhase-AddEnvironmentTemplate.png "width=500")

 When adding an Environment Template to a Lifecycle Phase, it can be configured so that instances of the Template are either manually or automatically deployed, just as with regular Environments.

-It may also be configured to automatically provision/de-provision an instance Environment from the Template when a release reaches the Lifecycle Phase.

 ![Configure Environment Template Lifecycle Phase](ui-mocks/LifecyclePhase-ConfigureEnvironmentTemplateDialog.png "width=500")